Graded hypoellipticity of BGG sequences: A Rockland theorem for the Heisenberg calculus

 Clearly, $\mathcal P^s(\mathcal TM;E,F)=0$ if $-s-n\notin\mathbb N_0$ where

 denotes the \emph{homogeneous dimension} of $M$.
 For $-s-n\in\mathbb N_0$, by Taylor's theorem, this is the space of smooth kernels which restrict to (matrices of) polynomial volume densities of homogeneous degree $s$ on each fiber $\mathcal T_xM$, using the exponential map to canonically identify $\mathcal T_xM$ with the graded vector space $\mathfrak t_xM$.
 Equivalently, these can be characterized as smooth families of polynomial volume densities of homogeneous degree $s$ on the fibers $\mathcal T_xM=\mathfrak t_xM$, smoothly parametrized by $x\in M$.
+We have the following classical fact, cf.~\cite[Lemma~3.8]{DH17}:

 \begin{lemma} The identical map on $\mathcal K(\mathcal TM;E,F)$ induces a canonical identification